 Rescuer Location Duties Rescuer 1 At the victim's side Perform chest compressions.
-Compress the chest at least 2 inches (5cm) Compress at a rate of at least 100/min Allow the chest to recoil completely after each compression.
+Compress the chest at least 2 inches (5cm) Compress at a rate of 100-120/min Allow the chest to recoil completely after each compression.
 Minimize interruptions in compressions (try to limit any interruptions in chest compression to <10 seconds) Count Compressions aloud Switch duties with the second rescuer every 5 cycles or about 2 minutes, taking <5 seconds to switch Rescuer 2 At the victim's side Maintain an open airway using either Head tilt-chin lift Jaw thrust Giving breaths, watching the chest rise and avoiding excessive ventilation Encourage the first rescuer to perform compressions that are deep enough and fast enough and to allow complete chest recoil between compressions.
 Switch duties with the first rescuer every 5 cycles or about 2 minutes, taking <5 seconds to switch

-Analysis of thousands of rhythm strips recorded before and after delivery has shown that if rescuer can keep the time between to compression and shock delivery to 10 seconds or less, the shock is more likely to be effective (ie. To eliminate ventricular fibrillation)
+Analysis of thousands of rhythm strips recorded before and after shock delivery has shown that if rescuer can keep the time between the last compression and shock delivery to 10 seconds or less, the shock is much more likely to be effective (i.e. To eliminate ventricular fibrillation and result in return of spontaneous circulation)